carolina-819/turtlebot_with_burger_catkin/README.md

 1. Clone the repository on https://github.com/carolina-819/ORB-SLAM2-sensor-fusion and follow the instructions on that README.md file

-2. Create a new catkin workspace and clone this repository into that workspace
+2. Create a new catkin workspace http://wiki.ros.org/catkin/Tutorials/create_a_workspace

+3. Delete the existing src folder created and clone this repository into the root of your catkin workspace

-3. Build the workspace
+4. Build the workspace

-4. On the root of your catkin workspace, run
+5. On the root of your catkin workspace, run

    `chmod +x run_sim_gaz`

-5. run catkin_make to build the catkin workspace
+6. run catkin_make to build the catkin workspace